 Parking tips

 The trail begins at the Kauaeranga Valley Road end, approximately 9km past the visitor centre.
 A designated car park is available with roughly 50 spaces but it can fill quickly, especially on weekends and public holidays.
-With being quite a popular hike in the area I would aim to arrive early in the morning or later in the afternoon as it’ll increase your chances of securing a parking spot.
+With being quite a popular hike in the area I would aim to arrive early in the morning or later in the afternoon as it’ll increase your chances of securing a spot.

 KEY INSIGHTS FOR HIKING THE PINNACLES